awsdocs/amazon-s3-developer-guide/doc_source/mpuoverview.md

 For more information about the bucket lifecycle configuration, see [Object Lifecycle Management](object-lifecycle-mgmt.md)\.

 **Note**
-if the multipart upload is completed within the number of days specified in the rule, the `AbortIncompleteMultipartUpload` lifecycle action does not apply \(that is, Amazon S3 will not take any action\)\.
+If the multipart upload is completed within the number of days specified in the rule, the `AbortIncompleteMultipartUpload` lifecycle action does not apply \(that is, Amazon S3 will not take any action\)\.
 Also, this action does not apply to objects, no objects are deleted by this lifecycle action\.

-The following` put-bucket-lifecycle`  CLI command adds the lifecycle configuration for the specified bucket\.
+The following `put-bucket-lifecycle` CLI command adds the lifecycle configuration for the specified bucket\.

 ```
 $ aws s3api put-bucket-lifecycle  \